South Governorate: Demographics

+Cities, towns and villages

+This list includes all cities, towns and villages with more than 6,000 registered voters in 2014:

 Local attractions and events

 The area offers a great number of attractions, including pristine white sandy beaches south of Tyre, and the opportunity to snorkel or dive among submerged Phoenician and Roman ruins near the ancient cities of Sidon and Tyre.
-Culture-lovers will enjoy the bustling Ottoman-era Pazars, and one can relax after a long day at a seafood restaurant overlooking the Mediterranean.
+There are a number of Ottoman-era pazars and seafood restaurants overlooking the Mediterranean Sea.
 Southern Lebanon also hosts the Tyre festival, which attracts thousands of tourists each year.